theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 ## Engineering

-- The CTAH and TCHX coolers don't function well with their PID, the cooling response is rather slow.
-I suspect the thermal resistance due to the Nusselt numbers within the pipe representing CTAH or TCHX is partly to blame.
-Hence, need to increase nusselt numbers within the CTAH/TCHX pipings, and readjust PID controllers.
-(Done, but CTAH needs debugging, needs to look more)

 - DRACS loop flowrates currently can only be simulated one way because I used absolute flowrates.
 This is a simplification that made coding easier.